Roof maintenance ice dam

 Roofing

-The answer to 'roof maintenance ice dam' is that ice dams are a common issue that can cause significant damage to a home's roof and interior.
-Ice dams form when snow on the roof melts, often due to poor insulation or ventilation, and then refreezes at the roof's edge, creating a barrier that prevents water from draining properly.
-This can lead to water leaks, drywall and ceiling damage, and even structural issues.
+The answer to 'roof maintenance ice dam' is that ice dams are a common problem that can cause significant damage to roofs during the winter months.
+Ice dams form when snow melts on the roof and then refreezes at the roof's edge, creating a barrier that prevents proper drainage.
+This can lead to water leaks, roof damage, and even interior water damage.

 Step-by-Step Guide